chanhman/alucio/content/company.md

   the life science space.
 Cumulatively, the Alucio executive team possesses over 75 years of relevant life science industry experience.
 productAdvisoryBoard__heading: Product Advisory Board
-productAdvisoryBoard__description: The Alucio Product Advisory Board (PAB) is made up of a cross-section of experienced life science professionals with relevant backgrounds in medical affairs and field medical positions within leading life science companies.
-The PAB team provides subject matter expertise and actively consults with Alucio leadership on product direction and marketing strategy.
-We are very fortunate to have this talented group of industry professionals supporting our efforts.
 advisoryBoardMembers:
   - picture: /static/ginny.jpeg
     name: Ginny Spadoni, Pharm.D.